top of page

 practitioner using aromatherapy for horse

-• Lavender (Lavandula angustifolia): Lavender is one of the most popular essential oils used for treating shyness, shock, fear, and stress.
-It can intensify focus and concentration.
-Apply it to the poll area or let the horse smell from your hand.
+• Lavender (Lavandula angustifolia): Lavender is among the most popular essential oils for treating horses.
+Its calming and soothing properties are especially effective for addressing shyness, shock, fear, and stress in horses.
+Lavender can also help enhance focus and concentration.
+Applied to the poll area or simply let your horse inhale its aroma from your hand, lavender is a versatile essential oil that aids in promoting emotional balance and composure in your horse.

 dog enjoying aromatherapy